tutoriel-pandul/bitcoin-educational-content/courses/btc101/en.md

 ## Money Throughout History
 <chapterId>c838e64d-d59f-5703-8c74-ea5e8c4fdd31</chapterId>

-The evolution of money is a fascinating aspect of human history, reflecting the ingenuity of civilizations throughout the ages in meeting constantly evolving economic needs.
+The evolution of money is a fascinating aspect of human history that reflects the ingenuity of civilizations throughout the ages in meeting constantly evolving economic needs.

 ![image](assets/en/chapter1/2.webp)

-### From Shells to Bank Accounts'
+### From Shells to Bank Accounts

-'Originally, currency was tangible, often linked to essential goods such as grain, livestock, and other commodities.
-However, these goods had major drawbacks, such as perishability, making it difficult to use them as a long-term savings medium.
-For example, a failed harvest or illness could wipe out an individual's wealth overnight.
+Originally, currency was a tangible asset, such as grain, livestock, or another commodity.
+However, these goods had the major disadvantage of being perishable, making it difficult to use them as a long-term savings medium.
+For example, poor harvests or animal illness could destroy an individual's wealth overnight.
-As civilizations advanced and trade expanded to new regions, there was a need for a universal medium of exchange.
-Objects such as shells and gemstones were experimented with, but they were not perfect.
-Gold eventually became the standard due to its rarity, durability, and divisibility.
+Thus, as civilizations advanced and trade expanded to new regions, the need for a universal medium of exchange arised.
+Individuals first experimented with objects such as shells and gemstones, but they were not as durable or scarse as they believed.
+Eventually, gold became the standard, due to its rarity, durability, and divisibility.
 It was, and remains to this day, a symbol of wealth and power.

 ![image](assets/en/chapter1/1.webp)

-### What is the role of money?
+### What is the Role of Money?

 Money is a highly sophisticated communication tool:

-- It allows communication between the present and the future.
-We transform our time and energy into an asset that can be reused in the future without the risk of devaluation.
+- It allows communication between the present and the future, because it transforms our time and energy into an asset that can be reused in the future without the risk of devaluation.

-- It allows communication in a universal common language.
-Without knowing each other, without speaking the same language, two strangers can exchange, trade, and agree on the value of things.
+- It facilitates communication in a universal language: without knowing each other or speaking the same tongue, two strangers can exchange, trade, and agree on the value of things.

 Its function in our world is difficult to artificially replicate.
-No human or group of humans can create money; it is a natural social phenomenon that must emerge from the market and voluntary consensus.
-Prices are signals, information, that help society choose how resources will be allocated.
+In fact, no individual or group can create money, as it is a natural phenomenon that must emerge from the market and voluntary consensus.
+Prices serve as signals and pieces of information that guide society in allocating resources.

-Gold as money is the choice of 4,000 years of monetary Darwinism based on 3 functions:
+For these reasons, gold as money is the result of 4,000 years of monetary Darwinism based on three key functions:

 - Store of value
 - Medium of exchange